-An electrocardiogram(ECG or EKG): An EKG picks up electrical signals through sensors attached to your chest and arms, and creates a paper picture as the impulses travel through your heart muscle.
-An EKG creates an electrical “snapshot” of your heartbeats.
+An electrocardiogram(ECG or EKG).
+An EKG picks up electrical signals through sensors attached to your chest and arms.
+It creates a picture as the impulses travel through your heart muscle.
+Cost: $100-$300.

 Medications to Reset or Maintain Heart Rhythm